letsencrypt/openzfs-nvme-databases/README.md

 ## Preparing the drives

 Many modern storage drives can present different sector sizes (LBA formats) to the host system.
 Only one (or none) will be their internal, best-performing sector size.
-This is often the largest sector size they can natively support, e.g. "4Kn."[^1][^2][^3][^4] We currently use Intel NVMe drives, which have a changeable "Variable Sector Size."[^5] Intel's online documentation and specifications don't list the sector size options for the P4610 model we use, but scanning it showed us two possible values: 0 (512B) or 1 (4KB). flashbench[^6][^7] results strongly suggest that the internal sector size is 8KB.
+This is often the largest sector size they can natively support, e.g. "4Kn."[^1][^2][^3][^4] We've used some Solidigm (formerly Intel) NVMe drives, which have a changeable "variable sector size."[^5] The online documentation and specifications didn't list the sector size options for the P4610 model we use, but scanning it showed us two possible values: 0 (512B) or 1 (4KB). flashbench[^6][^7] results strongly suggest that the internal sector size is 8KB.

 ### Implementation

-We use the Intel Memory & Storage Tool[^8] to set the Variable Sector Size to 4,096, the best-performing of the available options.
+We use the Solidigm Storage Tool[^8] to set the Variable Sector Size to 4,096, the best-performing of the available options.

 **WARNING:** This erases all data.
 ```
 for driveIndex in {0..23}; do
-    sudo intelmas start             \
+    sudo sst start                  \
-        -intelssd ${driveIndex}     \
+        -ssd ${driveIndex}          \
         -nvmeformat                 \
             LBAFormat=1             \
             SecureEraseSetting=0    \
             ProtectionInformation=0 \
             MetadataSettings=0

-    sudo intelmas show              \
+    sudo sst show                   \
         -display SectorSize         \
-        -intelssd ${driveIndex}
+        -ssd ${driveIndex}
 done
 ```
 [^5][^9]